-- 2.72.8 As a matter of administrative practice, CCCS adopts a two-phase approach in evaluating applications.
+- 2.8 As a matter of administrative practice, CCCS adopts a two-phase approach in evaluating applications.
 In general, upon receipt of a complete application, CCCS will carry out an assessment (Phase 1 review) which is expected to be completed within 30 working days.
-A Phase 1 review entails a quick assessment and allows CCCS to give a favourable decision with regard to merger situations that clearly do not raise any competition concerns under the Act. - 2.82.9 If CCCS is unable during the Phase 1 review to conclude that the merger situation does not raise competition concerns, it will provide the applicant(s) with a summary of its key concerns and, upon the filing of a complete Form M2 and response to the Phase 2 information request, CCCS will proceed to carry out a more detailed assessment (Phase 2 review).
-A Phase 2 review is more complex; CCCS will endeavour to complete it within 120 working days.2 - 2.92.10 Although CCCS will endeavour to meet the 30 and 120 working days administrative timelines, CCCS may suspend the timetable (known as 'stopping the clock') for a variety of reasons, for example if the merger parties do not respond to CCCS's requests for information within the stipulated time period or if commitments are being considered.
+A Phase 1 review entails a quick assessment and allows CCCS to give a favourable decision with regard to merger situations that clearly do not raise any competition concerns under the Act. - 2.9 If CCCS is unable during the Phase 1 review to conclude that the merger situation does not raise competition concerns, it will provide the applicant(s) with a summary of its key concerns and, upon the filing of a complete Form M2 and response to the Phase 2 information request, CCCS will proceed to carry out a more detailed assessment (Phase 2 review).
+A Phase 2 review is more complex; CCCS will endeavour to complete it within 120 working days. - 2.10 Although CCCS will endeavour to meet the 30 and 120 working days administrative timelines, CCCS may suspend the timetable (known as 'stopping the clock') for a variety of reasons, for example if the merger parties do not respond to CCCS's requests for information within the stipulated time period or if commitments are being considered. - 2.11 Merger parties who wish to make an application should refer to Part 4 of these guidelines for further details relating to the application procedure.